 AGEC 684 Professional Internship is an elective option for Master of Science-Non-Thesis students.
-For information about the Internship program, consult the Procedural Manual for the Master of Science Internship Program including defining the project's objectives, analyzing the problem, and writing the results in a paper using an acceptable manuscript format.
+For information about the Internship program, consult the Procedural Manual for the Master of Science Internship Program

+Prior to registering for AGEC 693 Professional Study, the student must complete the "Professional Study Proposal Form".
+The Professional Study paper should focus on an issue of special interest and relevance to the student's specialty area and must show evidence of an ability to complete an applied research project, including defining the project's objectives, analyzing the problem, and writing the results in a paper using an acceptable manuscript format.
 The advisor or his/her designee will supervise the development of this paper.
 Students should refer to the AGEC 693 Professional Study Paper for instruction concerning the preparation of the professional study paper.
 The completed paper will be presented to the student's advisor, who assigns a letter grade.
 Bound copies of the paper are to be provided to Advisory Committee members upon request.
 In addition, a pdf version of the paper is to be submitted to the Grad Office.
 The final oral examination, taken after all other requirements are completed, covers course work and the Professional Study paper.
 A "Request and Announcement of the Final Examination" form must be submitted at least two weeks prior to the desired exam date.